By: Marilyn L. Davis

 These children are in charge of the emotional well-being of the household.
 They comfort siblings and parents after arguments, soothe feelings between other family members, and becoming increasingly isolated in their own feelings of sadness that no one addresses.

-Feeling the burden of the family’s emotional health, they often continue wearing the mask of sweet, kinds, and caring into their addictions while harboring resentments.
+Feeling the burden of the family’s emotional health, they often continue wearing the mask of sweet, kind and caring into their addictions while harboring resentments.

 Realizing that if people are laughing, they may forget the drama and chaos within the family system, these children create humor, often at their expense.